kwasniew/hyperbook/README.md

 You already implemented a button click action.
 It always adds a post with the same text.

-Add the input field to change the text:
+Add an input field to change the text:
 ```javascript
 <h1>Recent Posts</h1>
 <input type="text" autofocus />